wacncontent/CustomizeTool/output/includes/virtual-networks-vnet-faq-include.md

 Nothing.
 The IP addresses (both public VIP and internal IP address) will stay with your cloud service or VM.

-> [AZURE.NOTE] If you want to simply shut down the VM, don't use the Management Portal to do so.
+> [AZURE.NOTE]Â If you want to simply shut down the VM, don't use the Management Portal to do so.
 Currently, the shutdown button will deallocate the virtual machine.

 ### Can I move VMs from one subnet to another subnet in a VNet without re-deploying?